Description

 How to Apply Atlas Anti-Adhesive — Dosage, Brushing, and Timing

-The agent applies to the patterned face of the silicone or polyurethane mould — not to the render surface itself.
-Shake the container gently to redistribute the oil blend, then brush approximately 50 ml across the entire stamping surface with a flat soft-bristle brush in a single even pass.
-The red tint makes full coverage self-checking — any unpainted patch on the mould face will catch render in that zone and tear the pattern on lift.
+The agent applies to the patterned face of the silicone or polyurethane mould, not to the render surface itself.
+Shake the container gently to redistribute the oil blend, then brush approximately 50 ml across the whole stamping surface with a flat soft-bristle brush in one even pass.
+The red tint makes full coverage self-checking — any unpainted patch on the mould face catches render in that zone and tears the pattern on lift.

 Apply a fresh coating before every press.
-The 50 ml dosage is engineered for one full-face mould application; attempting to stamp twice from a single coating reduces pattern clarity on the second impression and starts the gradual render build-up that degrades the mould over time.
-For the complete stamped wood-effect workflow from substrate priming through to final Bejca sealer, the concrete effect render application guide covers every stage; the wood and brick stencils technique guide covers stamp selection alongside stencil work.
+The 50 ml dosage is engineered for one full-face mould application; stamping twice from a single coating reduces pattern clarity and starts the gradual render build-up that degrades the mould over time.
+For the complete stamped workflow from priming to final sealer, the concrete effect render application guide covers every stage, while the wood and brick stencil techniques guide covers stamp selection alongside stencil work.

-Pair the agent operationally with Atlas Cermit WN render (the base texture coat that receives the stamp), an Atlas silicone wood stamp 200 × 20 cm (the mould itself), and an Atlas Bejca teak sealer or shade from the wider range to colour the cured surface.
-Ordering the four core products together avoids the most common cause of programme stalls on stamped projects — discovering mid-job that one component of the four-part system is out of stock.
+Pair the agent operationally with Atlas Cermit WN render as the base texture coat, an Atlas silicone wood stamp 200 × 20 cm as the mould, and an Atlas Bejca teak sealer to colour the cured surface.
+Ordering the four core products together avoids the most common cause of programme stalls on stamped projects: discovering mid-job that one component of the four-part system is out of stock.

 Installation Notes — Brushing Discipline, Mould Rotation, and Storage

 For consistent grain depth across a stamped elevation, apply the agent in a single measured pass rather than dabbing or over-brushing.
-Pooling in the recessed grain lines of the mould transfers a heavier film onto the render and softens the pattern detail; a smooth even pass at 50 ml gives the optimal barrier thickness for clean release with sharp grain retention.
-Stir the container gently before use and at regular intervals during long sessions to keep the oil blend evenly distributed, particularly on cooler days when minor separation can occur in the container.
+Pooling in the recessed grain lines transfers a heavier film onto the render and softens pattern detail; a smooth even pass at 50 ml gives the optimal barrier thickness for clean release with sharp grain retention.
+Stir the container gently before use and at intervals during long sessions to keep the oil blend evenly distributed, particularly on cooler days when minor separation can occur.

-Both ambient and substrate temperature should sit between +5 °C and +30 °C during application — wider than the +5 °C to +25 °C window the Cermit WN render itself requires, so on a UK working day the render's curing window is always the first constraint to manage, not the release agent's.
-On warmer days above 20 °C, the wet-edge on stamped Cermit WN closes faster, which is why rotation discipline between two prepared moulds (covered in Pro Tips below) becomes the difference between a clean panel and a ragged one.
+Both ambient and substrate temperature should sit between +5 °C and +30 °C during application — wider than the +5 °C to +25 °C window the Cermit WN render itself requires.
+On a UK working day the render's curing window is always the first constraint to manage, not the release agent.
+Above 20 °C the wet edge on stamped Cermit WN closes faster, which is where mould rotation discipline (covered in the tips below) separates a clean panel from a ragged one.

-Store the sealed container in a cool dry location between +5 °C and +25 °C away from frost and direct sunlight — the product remains workable to its printed 12-month shelf life from manufacture.
-Containers left in the back of a van through a freezing winter night may require longer redistribution shaking before the next use, but the active oil blend itself is not damaged by single freeze cycles provided the seal remains intact.
+Store the sealed container in a cool dry place between +5 °C and +25 °C away from frost and direct sunlight, and the product stays workable to its printed 12-month shelf life.
+Containers left in a van through a freezing night may need longer redistribution shaking before the next use, but the active oil blend is not damaged by a single freeze cycle provided the seal stays intact.

 Pro Tips From UK Installers Using Atlas Anti-Adhesive for Forms

-- Run two moulds in rotation: Coat the second mould while the first is mid-press — by the time you lift mould one, mould two is ready to stamp the next panel immediately.
-This keeps the Cermit WN wet-edge from closing between impressions and is the single biggest workflow gain on stamped elevations above ~10 m².
+- Run two moulds in rotation: Coat the second mould while the first is mid-press, so by the time you lift mould one, mould two stamps the next panel immediately.
+This keeps the Cermit WN wet edge from closing between impressions and is the biggest workflow gain on stamped elevations above ~10 m².

-- Pour into a shallow tray for brush dipping: Decanting half a litre into a flat tray rather than dipping the brush into the 5 L container speeds up coating between presses and keeps the main container clean of fresh-render contamination from the brush face.
+- Pour into a shallow tray for brush dipping: Decanting half a litre into a flat tray rather than dipping into the 5 L container speeds up coating between presses and keeps the main container clean of fresh-render contamination.

-- Watch the red tint as a coverage indicator: The red dye is deliberate — any matte patch on the mould face after brushing is uncoated and will tear the pattern at that exact spot.
-Take the extra five seconds to even the film before lifting the mould off the bench.
+- Watch the red tint as a coverage indicator: The dye is deliberate — any matte patch on the mould face after brushing is uncoated and will tear the pattern at that spot, so even the film before lifting the mould.

-- Above 20 °C, drop dosage rate per impression slightly: Hot mould surfaces hold a slightly heavier agent film without pooling than cool ones do.
-A 40–45 ml coating still gives clean release on warm days and stretches the per-container yield by 10–20 % across a summer programme.
+- Above 20 °C, ease the dosage slightly: Hot mould surfaces hold a slightly heavier film without pooling than cool ones, so a 40–45 ml coating still releases cleanly on warm days and stretches per-container yield by 10–20% across a summer programme.

-- Wipe the mould face dry between projects: Storing a mould with residual agent film on the patterned face for weeks attracts dust and dirt into the fine grain lines.
-A clean dry storage state preserves the mould condition between jobs and means the first press on the next project still lands a crisp pattern.
+- Wipe the mould face dry between projects: Storing a mould with residual film on the patterned face attracts dust into the fine grain lines, so a clean dry storage state keeps the first press on the next project crisp.

 Is Atlas Anti-Adhesive for Forms Right for Your Project?

-- Yes — for any stamped wood-effect or pattern-mould facade: The 5 L container is the standing-stock consumable for the Atlas wood-imitation render system pairing Cermit WN with silicone or polyurethane stamps — approximately 100 coatings per container cover roughly 40 m² of stamped facade with the standard 200 × 20 cm stamp.
+- Yes — for any stamped wood-effect or pattern-mould facade: The 5 L container is the standing-stock consumable for the Atlas wood-imitation system pairing Cermit WN with silicone or polyurethane stamps, delivering around 100 coatings to cover roughly 40 m² of stamped facade with the standard 200 × 20 cm stamp.

-- Stamped facade newcomer — building a complete toolkit?
-Order the agent alongside Atlas Cermit WN render, an Atlas silicone wood stamp, and an Atlas Bejca teak sealer — the four-part system has been engineered to work together, and the sealer guide helps match the Bejca shade to the target wood character.
+- Building a complete stamped-facade toolkit?
+Order the agent alongside Atlas Cermit WN render and an Atlas silicone wood stamp, then match the cured colour with the Bejca sealer guide — the four-part system is engineered to work together.

 - Stencil-based brick effect instead?
-Where the brief calls for a brick or stone pattern rather than wood grain, the Visage Brick stencil sets within the wider concrete effect render range use a different release approach (peel timing rather than chemical release) — this anti-adhesive is matched to stamps, not to stencil sheets, so specify by tooling type rather than by aesthetic alone.
+Where the brief calls for a brick or stone pattern rather than wood grain, the Visage brick stencil sets in the wider concrete effect render range use peel timing rather than chemical release, so specify by tooling type: this anti-adhesive is matched to stamps, not stencil sheets.

-- One-off small project not justifying 5 L?
-The 5 L pack remains the smallest stock format from Atlas for this product.
-For a single feature panel under 4 m² of stamped surface (around 10 impressions), the per-container yield will leave significant agent in storage — usable across future projects within the 12-month shelf life provided the container is resealed between uses.
+- One-off small project under 4 m²?
+The 5 L pack is the smallest stock format Atlas offers for this product.
+A single feature panel of around 10 impressions leaves significant agent in storage — usable across future projects within the 12-month shelf life provided the container is resealed between uses.

-FAQ — Atlas Anti-Adhesive for Forms Coverage, Compatibility, and Site Use
+FAQ — Atlas Anti-Adhesive Coverage, Compatibility, and Site Use

 How many square metres of facade does one 5 L container cover?

 Coverage depends on stamp size rather than wall area directly.
-Each 5 L container provides approximately 100 mould coatings at 50 ml per application.
-With the standard Atlas silicone wood stamp at 200 × 20 cm (0.4 m² per impression), that equates to roughly 40 m² of stamped facade per container — comfortably covering a typical domestic front elevation from a single purchase.
-For larger stamps or repeat-pattern overlap zones, recalculate based on actual stamp face area divided into 100 coatings.
+Each container provides approximately 100 mould coatings at 50 ml per application.
+With the standard Atlas silicone wood stamp at 200 × 20 cm (0.4 m² per impression), that equates to roughly 40 m² of stamped facade per container — comfortably covering a typical domestic front elevation from one purchase.
+For larger stamps or repeat-pattern overlap zones, recalculate from actual stamp face area divided into 100 coatings.

 Which mould materials is the agent compatible with?

-The formulation is engineered for silicone and polyurethane moulds of any brand, and its chemically neutral composition protects third-party tooling exactly as effectively as Atlas-branded stamps — useful where a project specifies a non-standard pattern from an aftermarket mould supplier.
-The agent is not tested on rubber, latex, or metal form surfaces, so for those substrates use a release agent specifically rated by that supplier.
+The formulation is engineered for silicone and polyurethane moulds of any brand, and its chemically neutral composition protects third-party tooling exactly as effectively as Atlas-branded stamps — useful where a project specifies an aftermarket pattern.
+It is not tested on rubber, latex, or metal form surfaces, so for those use a release agent specifically rated by that supplier.

 Is the agent safe for use near plants, drainage, and landscaping?

-The base oils (hydrotreated paraffinic and rapeseed) are biodegradable and free from sulphur and aromatic compounds, meeting environmental standards for exterior site use without specialist disposal requirements.
+The base oils are biodegradable and free from sulphur and aromatic compounds, meeting environmental standards for exterior site use without specialist disposal requirements.
 Incidental contact with soil or planted borders during normal brush application does not require remediation.
-Standard site discipline applies: avoid deliberate discharge into surface-water drains, store and dispose of empty containers per local waste regulations, and keep the working area protected against splash during application.
+Standard site discipline still applies: avoid deliberate discharge into surface-water drains, dispose of empty containers per local waste regulations, and protect the working area against splash.

 Will the agent stain the cured render or affect the Bejca sealer coat?

-The formulation contains no sulphur or aromatic compounds and is engineered to leave zero visible residue on the render substrate — the cured surface accepts Atlas Bejca staining sealer directly without intermediate cleaning or priming.
-The red tint visible during application is on the mould face only; it does not transfer to the render as a colour.
+The formulation contains no sulphur or aromatic compounds and is engineered to leave zero visible residue on the substrate, so the cured surface accepts Atlas Bejca staining sealer directly without intermediate cleaning or priming.
+The red tint visible during application is on the mould face only and does not transfer to the render as a colour.

 Apply a fresh 50 ml coating before every press.
-The dosage is engineered for one full-face mould application — attempting to stamp twice from a single coating reduces pattern clarity on the second impression and begins the gradual render build-up that progressively degrades mould detail over multiple cycles.
-The few seconds spent recoating between presses are repaid in mould lifetime and pattern consistency across the whole facade.
+The dosage is engineered for one full-face mould application — stamping twice from a single coating reduces pattern clarity on the second impression and begins the gradual render build-up that degrades mould detail over multiple cycles.
+The few seconds spent recoating between presses are repaid in mould lifetime and pattern consistency across the facade.

-Stored sealed in a cool dry location between +5 °C and +25 °C away from frost and direct sunlight, the product remains workable for 12 months from the printed manufacture date.
-A gentle shake before use redistributes the oil blend to original consistency if minor settling has occurred during storage.
-Containers exposed to single freeze cycles with the seal intact remain usable after thorough redistribution; repeated freeze-thaw cycles or seal compromise warrant a fresh container.
+Stored sealed in a cool dry place between +5 °C and +25 °C away from frost and direct sunlight, the product stays workable for 12 months from the printed manufacture date.
+A gentle shake before use redistributes the oil blend if minor settling has occurred.
+Containers exposed to a single freeze cycle with the seal intact remain usable after thorough redistribution; repeated freeze-thaw cycles or a compromised seal warrant a fresh container.